Estimating velocities of infectious disease spread through spatio-temporal log-Gaussian Cox point processes: COVID-19 spread and velocities in Colombia

 where $\omega = 2 \pi/365$ is the annual periodicity.
 The estimators for the day-of-week effects are $\delta_d = \{ -4.52,-4.58,-4.64,-4.60,-4.62,-4.70,-4.86\}$, where $d_1$ is Sunday, $d_2$ is Monday, etc. In addition, the estimators of the Fourier basis are $\alpha = \{3.59,0.63,0.34\}$, and $\beta = \{-18.71,-2.46,-0.50\}$.
 Finally, estimators for the polynomial basis for degrees $k=1,2,3$ are $\gamma = \{0.69,-0.004,8.31e-06\}$.
 Figure \ref{fig:timefit} compares the result of the fitted model and the daily cases observed.

-Finally, using the spatial and temporal components previously estimated as an offset, we estimate the parameters of the spatio-temporal random effect $\zeta(\textbf{u},t)$ and obtain an estimate for the posterior distribution of the intensity function $\lambda(\textbf{u},t)$.
+Finally, using the spatial and temporal components previously estimated as an offset, we estimate the parameters of the spatio-temporal random effect $\xi(\textbf{u},t)$ and obtain an estimate for the posterior distribution of the intensity function $\lambda(\textbf{u},t)$ using \texttt{INLAspacetime} and \texttt{inlabru} \cite{lindgren2023inlaspacetime,inlabru}.
 In Figure \ref{fig:app_inten}, we present the posterior mean of the intensity function for three different days.